AjNavneet/PiecewiseSplineRegression_Numpy/readme.md

-# Piecewise_Spline Regression using NumPy - Predictive Sports Analytics
+# Piecewise and Spline Regression using NumPy - Predictive Sports Analytics

 ## Overview